 This post on using PostgreSQL with Django or Flask is a great quickstart guide for either framework.

 This article explains how and why PostgreSQL can handle full text searching for many use cases.
-If you're going down this route, read this blog post that explains how one developer implemented PostgreSQL full text search with SQLAlchemy.

 How to speed up tests in Django and PostgreSQL explains some hacks for making your schema migration-backed run quicker.